ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 }
 ```

-We defined an associated type `Object` representing the objects the `Store` can handle and we defined a function for each one of the CRUD operations.
+We defined an associated type `Object` representing the objects the `Store` can handle.
+We also defined a function for each one of the CRUD operations.

-Because CRUD operations can be asynchronous, each function returns a [Future](https://developer.apple.com/documentation/combine/future) object, a [Publisher](https://developer.apple.com/documentation/combine/publisher) that produces a value some time in the future and finishes or fails with an error.
+Because CRUD operations can be asynchronous, each function returns a [Future](https://developer.apple.com/documentation/combine/future) object.
+A `Future` is a [Publisher](https://developer.apple.com/documentation/combine/publisher) that produces a value some time in the future and finishes or fails with an error.

-Creating, updating and deleting objects are simple enough to express in Swift.
-The most interesting part would be to design a type-safe and expressive API for querying the stored objects.
+Creating, updating and deleting objects are simple enough operations to express in Swift.
+The most interesting part will be to design a type-safe and expressive API for querying the stored objects.
 Let's get to it!

 ### Querying the Store